fwfly/socket_ptt/README.md

 # socket_ptt
-Using socket to contol ptt bbs
+To Understand socket works.
+I'm trying to implement a ptt client without telnet lib

+This program only uses socket.